It has finally happened…

 First hurdle was to see whether I could import photos with a workflow not too different from what I was used to with Lightroom.
 Once that proved to be possible (and immediately learning to actually like the “lighttable” interface and its many options) I trusted that eventually developing RAW images in darktable could be mastered as well.
 I had already seen a couple of online tutorials and it looked daunting but not impossible.

 Lightroom or darktable, are these the only options available?
 Certainly not.
 There is also Luminar, ON1 Photo Raw, Capture One, DxO PhotoLab and RawTherapee, to name “but a few”.
-I however have no experience with none of these at all.
+I however have no experience at all with any of these.

 For me there was only one option coming from Lightroom, and that’s darktable.